Climate change in Europe: Strategy to achieve NDC's

 A survey conducted by the European Investment Bank in 2020 found that although 45% of EU companies have invested in climate change mitigation or adaptation measures, compared to 32% in the US, fewer companies plan future investment in the next three years.
 40% of European companies want to invest in climate initiatives during the next three years.
 The proportion of investment in 2020 varies from 50% in Western and Northern Europe to 32% in Central and Eastern Europe.
 The majority of European companies, 75%, say regulatory and tax uncertainty is preventing them from investing in climate-related projects.

 According to their 2020 Municipality Survey, 56% of European Union municipalities increased climate investment, while 66% believe their climate investment over the previous three years has been insufficient.

-According to a study from 2022 while renewables as a whole and specifically hydroelectricity and geothermal energy do reduce emission in European countries, there is a problem with biomass, solar power and wind power as the process of their production also emit big amounts of CO_{2}.
+According to a study from 2022, while renewables as a whole and specifically hydroelectricity and geothermal energy do reduce emission in European countries, there is a problem with biomass, solar power and wind power as the process of their production also emit big amounts of CO_{2}.
 The study did not check other greenhouse gases like methane.
 The authors called to ensure that the energy sources will really reduce emissions.

-Climate Targets
+Climate targets

 The climate commitments of the European Union are divided into 3 main categories: targets for the year 2020, 2030 and 2050.
 The European Union claim that its policies are in line with the goal of the Paris Agreement.
 The programm of response to climate change in Europe is called European Green Deal.
-In April of the year 2020 the European Parliament called to include the European Green Deal in the recovery program from the COVID-19 pandemic.
+In April 2020, the European Parliament called to include the European Green Deal in the recovery program from the COVID-19 pandemic.